 Table of Contents

-Follow the steps outlined in this article to copy all add-on services, config vars, and Heroku Postgres data to a new app in the EU region and migrate live traffic to the new app.
+Follow the steps outlined in this article to copy all add-on services, config vars, and Heroku Postgres data to a new app in the other region and migrate live traffic to the new app.

 In this guide,